There are two main paradigms in which an urban hierarchy

 centers of a similar order to specialize in specific activities

-and supply themselves in goods and services they do not have from
+and be supplied in goods and services they do not have from

 other centers.
 This implies the notion of economies of scale reinforcing